-In our world no family is perfect, but in the world of scent, it’s a different story.
-Perfumers use ‘families’ or groups to categorise their ingredients and perfumes, but what are they and what do they mean?
+Just like in our world of people, the world of scent uses ‘families’ to group and classify our ingredients and perfumes, but what are they and what do they mean?

 We’re all used to categorising what we like.
 Be it from films such as Rom-Coms, Horror, Action to music such as Pop, RnB, Classical.
 The fragrance world isn’t much different.